 In 1907, Pigeon Forge had just 154 residents.
 Today, millions of people flock to a city that has become a hub of quality family entertainment in the South.
 Unlike Gatlinburg, which has an easily walkable downtown, Pigeon Forge is best explored by motor vehicle.
-The centerpiece of this vacation destination is the Parkway, also known as The Strip.
+The centerpiece of this vacation destination is the Parkway.

 Along the Parkway (part of Highway 411), visitors will encounter an endless parade of attractions, including dinner theaters, museums, wineries, and so much more.
-Your children will be delighted when they see an enormous replica of the Titanic, King Kong climbing the Empire State Building at the Hollywood Wax Museum, the upside down WonderWorks attraction, and a tremendous ferris wheel at The Island entertainment complex.
+Your children will be delighted when they see an enormous replica of the Titanic, King Kong climbing the Empire State Building at the Hollywood Wax Museum, the upside down house WonderWorks attraction, and a huge ferris wheel at The Island.

 Gatlinburg: Gateway to the Great Smoky Mountains National Park

 Gatlinburg boasts some of the main entrances into the Great Smoky Mountains National Park.
-Completely free to enter, the GSMNP is the most visited national park in the United States!
-When you stay in Gatlinburg, you’ll be minutes away from over 500,000 acres of unspoilt Appalachian wilderness.
+The Smokies is the most visited national park in the United States because there’s no entrance fee!
+When you stay in Gatlinburg, you’ll be minutes away from over 500,000 acres of unspoiled Appalachian wilderness.
 If you love spending time hiking, fishing, or horseback riding, a Gatlinburg based vacation might be right for you.